Alexis Sky Sex Tape: Explicit Video Allegedly Shows Rapper Fetty Wap And His Ex-Girlfriend

 Alexis Sky could be creating a major headache for Fetty Wap, with rumors that a sex tape of the couple has leaked to the internet.

-Though rapper Fetty Wap ended his relationship with the Instagram model many months ago, the fallout still appears to be reaching him with reports this week that an explicit video of the pair has started to spread online.
-Though the details are not entirely clear, several celebrity news outlets are now reporting on the video and some have even linked to snippets of the alleged tape.
+Although rapper Fetty Wap ended his relationship with the Instagram model many months ago, the fallout still appears to be reaching him, with reports this week that an explicit video of the pair has started to spread online.
+Although the details are not entirely clear, several celebrity news outlets are now reporting on the video and some have even linked to snippets of the alleged tape.

-Word of Alexis Sky’s alleged sex tape was first shared by The Shade Room, claiming that the explicit video did indeed feature Fetty Wap and that it was already released to the internet.
+Word of Alexis Sky’s alleged sex tape was first shared by the Shade Room, claiming that the explicit video did indeed feature Fetty Wap and that it was already released to the internet.

 “Roommates get ready for this tea!
 So how about a little birdie revealed to The Shade Room that Fetty Wap and his ex Alexis Sky have a sex tape being shopped around–and by shopped around, we mean leaked!
 Head over to our Snapchat to catch a glimpse of what’s to come!
 Snapchat: TheShadeRoom”